Designing an Accessible Backyard

 Lightweight furniture is a smart option for those who want to change up their patio layouts every once in a while.

 Proper patio lighting can make it easier for everyone to enjoy backyards and gardens.
-You can decorate your patio with lights such as sconces, wall lights and table lamps to potentially help people see better after dark.
-Line walkways and garden paths with torches to light the way for evening walks.
+You can decorate your patio with lights such as sconces and table lamps to potentially help people see better after dark.
+Line walkways and garden paths with lanterns to light the way for evening walks.
 To accommodate sensory sensitivities, try solar lanterns and string lights for a softer glow.